Buddhadeb85/Nirbhar/README.md

-# Friendly 🚀
+# Nirbhar 🚀

-**Friendly** is a personal growth and financial-freedom web application designed to help individuals manage money, build wealth, track progress, and grow knowledge in a structured and simple way.
+**Nirbhar** is a personal growth and financial-freedom web application designed to help individuals manage money, build wealth, track progress, and grow knowledge in a structured and simple way.

 The goal of Friendly is to bring **budgeting, investing, planning, and personal development tools**